-GENERAL INTRODUCTION
+2 GENERAL INTRODUCTION

-This report is issued annually to inform the public (shareholders and potential investors) of the mineral assets in the Laver project held by Boliden.
-The report is a summary of internal reports for the Laver project.
-Boliden is changing reporting standard from Fennoscandian Review Board (FRB) to the Pan-European Reserves and Resources Reporting Committee (PERC) "PERC Reporting Standard 2017".
-The PERC Reporting Standard is an international reporting standard that has been adopted by the mining associations in Sweden (SveMin), Finland (FinnMin) and Norway (Norsk Bergindustri), to be used for exploration and mining companies within the Nordic counties.
+This report is issued annually to inform the public (shareholders and potential investors) of the mineral assets in Laver held by Boliden.
+The report is a summary of internal / Competent Persons' Reports for Laver.
+Boliden method of reporting Mineral Resources and Mineral Reserves intends to comply with the Pan-European Reserves and Resources Reporting Committee (PERC) "PERC Reporting Standard 2017".

+The PERC Reporting Standard is an international reporting standard that has been adopted by the mining associations in Sweden (SveMin), Finland (FinnMin) and Norway (Norsk Bergindustri), to be used for exploration and mining companies within the Nordic countries.
+Boliden is reporting Mineral Resources exclusive of Mineral Reserves.